gustavozf/seg-lib/README.md

-# SegLib: A Segmentation Library for
+# SegLib: A library for the development of segmentation models.
 [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

 `SegLib` was developed in a partnership between researchers from the [Università degli Studi di Padova (Italy)](https://www.unipd.it/) and the [Universidade Estadual de Maringá (Brazil)](https://www.uem.br/).
 It provides an interface designed to support the development of segmentation models such as PolyPVT (referred to here as SegPVT), CAFE-net, SAM, SAMv2, SAMUS, SAM-Med2D, and others.
 The library includes these models in PyTorch format, along with standard training classes, predictors (for SAM-like architectures), data loaders, data augmentation pipelines, and more.